 - Choose the maturity of your liking

 - You can select a specific US Treasury Bill.

 - Review your Order.
 Click on ‘Submit Purchase’.

 What are T-Bills currently yielding?

-Three & six-month Treasury Bills are currently giving a yield of over 5%.
+Treasury Bills are currently giving a yield of around 5.37%.
 This yield is higher than a CD at Wells Fargo, and higher than a 3 or 6-month CD in high-yield bank accounts.
-If we look at the 9 & 12-month T-Bills, they are also over 5%.

 If you factor in the fact that you don’t pay state and local income taxes, Treasury Bills still will yield an even higher net return than a regular CD.